 - The next article outlines the need to have a defined self-development model before you can initiate leader development with others.
 You first need to lead and develop yourself before you can effectively lead and develop others.

-- The bulk of this series encompasses seven articles about implementing a leader development process in your organization, which addresses leader vs. leadership development, introducing and explaining 3×5 Leadership’s leader development matrix, and introducing the new 3×5 Leadership LDR DEV This resource will be a new, enduring component to the blog providing specific examples of leader development activities that you can adapt to your organization.
+- The bulk of this series encompasses seven articles about implementing a leader development process in your organization, which addresses leader vs. leadership development, introducing and explaining 3×5 Leadership’s leader development matrix, and breaking down many critical leader development activities.

 - Finally, the last article discusses how to sustain leader development in your organization by building and reinforcing a culture focused on it.